The Edwards SAPIEN 3 Ultra RESILIA valve: designed to elevate long-term durability and valve performance

 RESILIA tissue is a transformative calcium-blocking technology

 RESILIA tissue is the product of over 20 years of research and development and used in the INSPIRIS valve, the #1 implanted surgical valve in the US.
-RESILIA tissue is a proprietary stable capping technology targeting free aldehydes to prevent calcification: the primary driver of structural valve deterioration (SVD) for aortic tissue valves.*
+RESILIA tissue is a proprietary, stable-capping technology targeting free aldehydes to prevent calcification: the primary driver of SVD for aortic tissue valves.‡2

 Watch Video

-*Clinical data on surgical valves with RESILIA tissue up to 7-year follow-up have been published, with additional follow-up to 10-years in progress.4
+Clinical data on surgical valves with RESILIA tissue up to 7-year follow-up have been published, with additional follow-up to 10-years in progress.2

 Designed to deliver a TAVR experience an implanter can count on